 Making the NICU space your own

-1. Make the space around your baby more personal
+1. Make the space more personal

 2. Create a private space

 Sitting in the NICU, you’re usually facing outwards.
 That means everyone who goes by can see you.
-If you want some private time but also want to stay beside your baby, turn your chair around so that you face inwards.
+If you want some private time but also want to stay beside your sick or premature baby, turn your chair around so that you face inwards.
 Then you can close your eyes and relax, read, sing to your baby or just have some quiet time.

 3. Celebrate special occasions

 Hospital staff and volunteers often put a lot of effort into special occasions.
 For example, Santa visits at Christmas and staff put up decorations.
-You could celebrate a special day like a family birthday, religious celebration or your baby’s expected birth date by putting up decorations yourselves.
+You could celebrate a special day like a family birthday, religious celebration or your premature baby’s expected birth date by putting up decorations yourselves.
 Celebrating a special day can take your mind off your worries about your baby.

 Visiting your baby in the NICU